 I. Research: Effects of Alcohol on Risk of Strokes and Heart Attacks.

-The investigators looked at biennial health exam findings and the later incidence of diseases and death.
+The researchers looked at biennial health exam findings and the later incidence of diseases and death.
 The average follow-up period was 9.1 years.
 They found the following events.

-Moderate alcohol drinkers had lower risk of stroke, heart attack, and all-cause mortality.
-However, the risk of both hemorrhagic stroke and all-cause mortality was much higher among heavy drinkers.
+Moderate alcohol drinkers had lower risk of stroke, heart attack, and all-cause death.
+But the risk of both hemorrhagic stroke and all-cause mortality was much higher among heavy drinkers.

 II.
 Risk Factors for Strokes and Heart Disease